charlehsin/terraform-on-azure/tutorials-packer/step1-ramp-up/README.md

 # Get started on Packer

-This is just a list web posts to ramp up on Packer.
+This is just a list of web posts to ramp up on Packer.
 We are following

 1. [Install Packer](https://learn.hashicorp.com/tutorials/packer/get-started-install-cli?in=packer/docker-get-started)
 2. [Build an Image](https://learn.hashicorp.com/tutorials/packer/docker-get-started-build-image?in=packer/docker-get-started)